techgrounds/techgrounds-laminated-denim/04_Azure_1/04_completed_assignments/AZ-01_globalInfrastructure.md

 Group resources of similar function or location together.
 The deletion of a resource group immediately deletes the resources within.
 Role-based access control ([RBAC](https://auth0.com/docs/manage-users/access-control/rbac)) permissions can also be applied to resource groups.

+#### Resource tags
+Resource tags offer another layer of management aside from subscriptions and resource groups to create structure and provide an overview of costs.
+They are not inherited.
+They can be tweaked through PowerShell, the Azure CLI, templates, the REST API or the Azure portal.

 ##### [Azure Resource Manager](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/overview)
 Azure Resource Manager offers management and deployment features that allow one to create, update and delete resources.
 Access control and tagging are also possible.
 Resource Manager authenticates and authorises requests other Azure tools and serves as an API.
 A JSON template (rather than a script) can be used to define what one wishes to deploy in the Resource Manager.